vortexntnu/vortex-auv/mission/waypoint_manager/README.md

 The waypoint navigation process follows these steps:

 1. **Waypoint Sequence Reception**: The Waypoint Manager receives a sequence of waypoints through its action server
-2. **First Waypoint Dispatch**: It sends the first waypoint to the Reference Filter's action server
+2. **Sequential Processing**: It sends each waypoint to the Reference Filter's action server one at a time
-3. **Position Monitoring**: Continuously monitors Orca's position
-4. **Threshold Checking**: Compares the distance to the current waypoint against the switching threshold
+3. **Completion Monitoring**: Waits for the Reference Filter to report success or failure for each waypoint
-5. **Waypoint Advancement**: When within threshold, it:
+4. **Waypoint Advancement**: When a waypoint is successfully reached, it:
-   - Cancels the current Reference Filter goal (if needed)
-   - Advances to the next waypoint
+   - Advances to the next waypoint in the sequence
    - Sends the new waypoint to the Reference Filter
-6. **Completion Notification**: When all waypoints are reached, the action is marked as succeeded
+5. **Completion Notification**: When all waypoints are reached, the action is marked as succeeded

 ## Custom Action Types